 This map is best viewed on a desktop 

-The data for the City of London have been added into the data for London Metropolitan to represent the police workforce in proportion to the population of London.
+The data for the City of London have been added to the data for London Metropolitan to represent the police workforce in proportion to the population of London.

 Some police forces count designated officers as PCSOs.

-Cleveland: in 2010 key police services were privatised and 470 of the 820 police staff at the force transferred to private company Steria.
+In Cleveland key police services were privatised in 2010: 470 of the 820 police staff at the force transferred to private company Steria.
 The transferred staff no longer show in the Home Office data.

-Lincolnshire: in 2012 key police services were privatised and 544 of the 813 police staff at the force transferred to private company G4S.
+In Lincolnshire key police services were privatised in 2012: 544 of the 813 police staff at the force transferred to private company G4S.
 The transferred staff no longer show in the Home Office data.